-Some very severely-ill patients will not be able to give informed consent and this group may therefore be underrepresented among the subjects included.
+Some very severely ill patients will not be able to give informed consent and this group may therefore be underrepresented among the subjects included.

 It is important to consider the representativeness of the controls.
-For example, if controls were to be all influenza and COVID-19 negative, consideration should be given to whether they are representative of the source population in terms of vaccine coverage.
-After two years of vaccination, the COVID-19 vaccine coverage rates in most EU/EEA countries are quite high.
-In 2022, most SARI patients may be vaccinated against COVID-19 and vaccine coverage among hospitalised controls could be 70% or higher.
+For example, if controls were all to be influenza and COVID-19 negative, consideration should be given to whether they are representative of the source population in terms of vaccine coverage.
+After two years of vaccination, the COVID-19 vaccine coverage rates in most EU/EEA countries are quite high, particularly among older age groups.
+In 2023, most SARI patients may be vaccinated against COVID-19 and vaccine coverage among hospitalised controls could be 70% or higher.
 This may not be representative of the vaccine coverage in the general population.
+In this situation, analyses using relative VE (e.g. booster vaccination compared to primary course vaccination) could be considered (see Table 4 and Section 3.8 Exposure (vaccination)).

-- Each study site/country to describe the potential limitations in terms of representativeness of the subjects included. - > Each study site/country to describe case-management strategy in their country.
+- > Each study site/country to describe the potential limitations in terms of representativeness of the subjects included. - > Each study site/country to describe case-management strategy in their country.

-This core protocol will be updated in the light of evolving scientific evidence and methodological considerations.
+This core protocol will continue to be updated in light of evolving scientific evidence and methodological considerations.